ejde/fantasy-hockey-analysis/README.md

 ## Features

 - **Login and Session Management**: Authenticate with your Fantrax account to access private league information.
-- **Team Selection**: Easily select a team from your league and view the roster.
 - **AI-Powered Recommendations**: Google Gemini provides personalized recommendations to enhance your team's standing.
+- **Chat with your Team**: Chat with the team, where user is the GM and the chatbot acts as the head coach.

 ## How to Run the Application Locally